HoomanBahreini/bootstrap-half-and-quarter-grid/README.md

 https://cdn.jsdelivr.net/gh/hoomanbahreini/bootstrap-half-and-quarter-grid/fractional-grid.css
 https://cdn.jsdelivr.net/gh/hoomanbahreini/bootstrap-half-and-quarter-grid/fractional-grid.min.css

-or you can copy-paste the entore css in your own project.
+or you can copy-paste the entire css in your own project.